-Talkback Tips: How to restore or update your disabled iPhone or iPad
+Talkback Tips: How to update or restore your disabled iPhone or iPad

 If your device says that it is disabled, and to try again in 1 minute, this is because the incorrect pass code has been entered 5 times.
 For every following incorrect attempt, the time for which you're locked out will increase.